EU lawmakers to vote for sweeping markets reforms

 High-frequency trading by Optiver, IMC Trading and other firms involves posting orders for milliseconds at a time to exploit tiny differences in share prices.
 The firms involved say they are courted by exchanges to provide liquidity to markets.

-The European Parliament's economic affairs committee votes at 1330 GMT (1430 BST) to update an EU law known as Mifid, which was instrumental in ending national stock exchange monopolies.
+The European Parliament's economic affairs committee votes at 02:30 p.m.
+British time to update an EU law known as Mifid, which was instrumental in ending national stock exchange monopolies.

 A cross-party move to force traders to place orders in markets for at least half a second is expected to be voted through.